Click to View

 Coffee Gold Project: High-Grade Oxide Gold at Surface in Canada

-Kaminak Gold Corporation (KAM: TSX-V) is exploring the Coffee Gold Project, a high-grade oxidized gold project located in the emerging White Gold District of the Yukon Territory, Canada.
-Since 2010, Kaminak has drilled 16 separate and distinct gold discoveries and established a maiden National Instrument 43-101 Inferred Mineral Resource Estimate consisting of 64 million tonnes grading at 1.56 grams per tonne gold ("g/t Au) for 3,236,000 ounces of gold at a base case cut-off of 0.5g/t Au for Oxide and Transitional material and a 1g/t Au cut-off for Sulphide material.
-At an overall 1.5 g/t Au cut-off, the inferred resource estimate consists of 21 million tonnes grading at 2.93g/t Au for 1,988,000 ounces of gold.
-Coffee also hosts numerous drill discoveries and untested gold-in-soil anomalies outside of the resource that have the potential to yield new ounces.
+Kaminak Gold Corporation (KAM: TSX-V) is exploring the Coffee Gold Project, a high-grade oxidized gold project amenable to heap leaching and located in the emerging White Gold District of the Yukon Territory, Canada.
+Since 2010, Kaminak has drilled 16 separate and distinct gold discoveries and established a NI 43-101 Mineral Resource Estimate consisting of an Indicated Resource of 14 million tonnes grading at 1.56g/t Au for 719,000 ounces, including 480,000 ounces gold classified as Oxide, and an Inferred Resource of 79 million tonnes grading at 1.36g/t Au for 3,434,000 ounces of gold, which includes 2,078,000 ounces gold classified as Oxide at a base case cut-off of 0.5g/t Au for Oxide and Transitional material and a 1g/t Au cut-off for Sulphide material.
+Coffee also hosts numerous drill discoveries and untested gold-in-soil anomalies outside of the resource area that have the potential to yield new oxide ounces.

 All gold discoveries drilled at Coffee were made by drilling directly under gold-in-soil anomalies.
 The lack of glaciation over the Coffee property has allowed in-situ soil-sampling to be utilized as a highly effective and low cost exploration tool.
 All deposits within the resource remain open along strike and at depth and contain high-grade mineralization that comes to surface.
-Additionally there are over 25km of untested soil anomalies on the property that warrant drill testing; only 20% of the 150,000 acre property has been systematically soil sampled.
+Additionally there are over 25km of untested soil anomalies on the property that warrant drill testing, and only 20% of the 150,000 acre Coffee Property has been systematically grid soil sampled.